ovace/art/quotes.md

 Dying well is easy, living is not.
 (Rome, Open City)

 Inspiration is glimpsing an idea.
 Experience is explaining it. (a friend)

+Whatsoever thy hand findeth to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest.